YorickPeterse/sql-gui-experiments/README.md

   didn't have PostgreSQL set up.
 * Ruby

+## Scrapped Languages

+* Go: I tried two different GTK bindings (<https://github.com/mattn/go-gtk> and
+  <https://github.com/conformal/gotk3>) but neither work with Go 1.3 at the time
+  of writing.
+The error handling and the utterly broken build/dependency management system pissed me off so much that I decided to not write a Go implementation myself.
+At least I now know for sure that all the Go hipsters really have no idea what they're doing.

 ## License

 All source code in this repository is licensed under the MIT license unless